Membership of a Medical Aid with Immediate Effect

 When you do research, you’ll find that there are no medical aids or hospital plans with immediate effect.
 Waiting periods are there to protect the medical aid from people who just sign up for their services when they find they are pregnant, ill or injured.
 This could mean some people only signing up for medical aid when they turn 60 or 70 to benefit from the funds that loyal members have been contributing to for years.

-So for members who quickly sign up and then resign again once their medical issues are cleared up has prompted financial services providers to put these frustrating but necessary waiting periods in place.
+So for members who quickly sign up and then resign again once their medical issues are cleared up has prompted medical schemes to put these frustrating but necessary waiting periods in place.
 It means that the person who signs up for cover will at least contribute something before claiming.

 These waiting periods are different.
 And for instance, you’ll get a general 3 month waiting period for new members on a medical aid.
 There’ll be a 12 month waiting period on medical aid for pre-existing conditions.
 There is usually a 12-month wait for pregnancy claims.